Skip to the content

 Alonsoa incisifolia

-Another great annual from Chile, A. incisifolia is lovely in moderate summer gardens.
-Introduced in 1795, it is a too-rare, garden worthy annual that we love.
-The tall flowering stems are packed with open-faced blooms that add vertical interest to summer and fall borders.
+Another great annual from Chile, Alonsoa incisifolia is lovely in moderate heat summer gardens.
+This species of mask flower has pale orange and apricot-hued flowers opening from little lantern-shaped buds, revealing a cluster of gold stamens at their centers.
+Introduced in 1795, it is a long-blooming garden worthy annual that we love.

 Details